thatpigeonguy/sacre-pagina/content/_index.md

 ---

 ### [Prayers](/prayers/)
 A treasury of traditional and contemporary Catholic prayers for all intentions and occasions.
-Find litanies, novenas, chaplets, and daily offerings to deepen your spiritual life.

 ---

 ### [Saints](/saints/)
 Discover the inspiring lives, patronages, and wisdom of our holy intercessors.
-Explore biographies, feast days, and learn how these blessed souls can guide your journey.
+Explore biographies, feast days, and more.

 ---

 ### [Devotions](/devotions/)
 Explore the rich array of Catholic devotions.
 Understand the meaning and practice of the Rosary, Divine Mercy Chaplet, Stations of the Cross, Eucharistic Adoration, and more.
+Here you can also find litanies, novenas, chaplets, and daily offerings.

 ---